Cloakworks-collective/machina_imperium/README.md

 ## Game Overview

-In Nation Builder 2025, players create and manage their own nations while competing and potentially allying with AI-controlled nations led by historical figures.
-The game combines strategic decision-making with dynamic AI interactions.
+In Machina Imperium, players create and manage their own nations while competing and potentially allying with AI-controlled nations led by historical figures.
+Make strategic decisions, form alliances, and compete for victory through economic dominance and diplomatic relations.

 ### Key Features